Advanced Roadside Impaired Driving Enforcement (ARIDE)

 2300 West Broad Street, Room 405

 The ARIDE-course can be used as an SFST update.
 This course is designed to build on the Standardized Field Sobriety Test practitioner course.
-In order for the participant to effectively utilize the information presented in this course, NHTSA has set a prerequisite of SFST proficiency.
-The participant will receive a short review and update.
-All participants are required to pass an SFST proficiency evaluation.
+For the participant to effectively utilize the course information, NHTSA requires SFST proficiency first.
+All participants will receive a short review and update, and are required to pass an SFST proficiency evaluation.
 Failure to successfully complete the SFST proficiency evaluation will result in dismissal from class.

 - All participants MUST be SFST proficient.